me3zaAKAgoat/42cursus/chores.md

 - for checker job is basically:
   - use the parsing module of mandatory
   - make a function that checks if the stack is sorted (maybe use LIS and check if lis length is the same length of the resulting stack)
+- remove printf and change it to ft_printf